CambridgeNuclear/SCONE/docs/User Manual.rst

       uni3 { id 3; type cellUniverse; cells (1 2 55); origin (1.0 0.0 0.0); rotation (0.0 90.0 180.0); }

-* pinUniverse, composed of infinite co-centered cylinders
+* pinUniverse, composed of infinite co-centred cylinders

-  - radii: array containing the radii of the co-centered cylinders.
+  - radii: array containing the radii of the co-centred cylinders.
 There must be an entry equal to 0.0, which corresponds to the outermost layer, which is infinite. [cm]
-  - fills: array containing the names or ids of what is inside each cylindical shell.
+  - fills: array containing the names or ids of what is inside each cylindrical shell.
 The order of the fills must correspond to the order of the corresponding radii.
 An entry can be a material name, the keyword ``void``, or a   ``u<id>``, where ``id`` is the id of a defined universe
   - origin (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the origin of the universe. [cm]
   - rotation (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the rotation angles in degrees applied to the universe. [°]